 8:00 AM - Tardy Bell – Students should be in class and ready to roll!
 Students are marked TARDY if not in class at 8:10.

 After the first day of school when all of the children are getting more comfortable with their routines, please allow your child to walk himself or herself to the classroom.
 If you choose to walk your child into the school, please say, “Goodbye and have a great day!” while you’re in the lobby.
 This will help your child to know that you have placed your trust in the teacher and the school to take good care of him/her and will also bring about a feeling of self-confidence.

 Car Pool: Students are dismissed to the carpool area at 2:30.
 Parents who are picking up children in cars must use our carpool system.
-Parents should plan to arrive at school at between 3:25 and 3:35.
+Parents should plan to arrive at school at between 2:25 and 2:35.
 Please approach our carpool area by going East on Grove and turning right on Commonwealth Avenue from Grove and pulling down past the new playground.
 Please REMAIN IN YOUR CAR WHEN IN THE CARPOOL LINE.
-IT helps us if you have a large sign in your window with the names of the children you are picking up.
+It helps us if you have a large sign in your window with the names of the children you are picking up.
 At 2:50 any children who have not been picked in in car pool will be brought to the school office.

 USE OF PLAYGROUND AFTER SCHOOL